Logical Expressibility of Syntactic NL for Complementarity, Monotonicity, and Maximization: Background and Major Contributions

-As another variant of $\mathrm{SNP}$, in the polynomial-time setting, Feder and Vardi \cite{FV93,FV99} studied natural subclasses of $\mathrm{SNP}$ in hopes of proving the so-called \emph{dichotomy theorem}, which asserts that all problems in a target complexity class are either in $\p$ or $\np$-complete.
+As another variant of $\mathrm{SNP}$, Feder and Vardi \cite{FV93,FV99} studied in the late 1990s natural subclasses of $\mathrm{SNP}$ in hopes of proving the so-called \emph{dichotomy theorem}, which asserts that all problems in a target complexity class are either in $\p$ or $\np$-complete.
 In particular, they considered three restricted subclasses of SNP, namely, monotone SNP, monotone monadic SNP with disequalities, and monadic SNP.
-Monotone monadic SNP (MMSNP), for example, is shown to be polynomially equivalent to constraint satisfaction problems (CSPs).
-In a general setting, nevertheless, Schaefer \cite{Sch78} proved that the class of CSPs on the two element domain enjoys the dichotomy theorem.
-A similar approach can be taken to introduce the monotone $\snl$ (MonoSNL) and study its fundamental properties in comparison with $\mathrm{MMSNP}$.
+Monotone monadic SNP (dubbed as MMSNP), for example, is shown to be polynomially equivalent to constraint satisfaction problems (CSPs).
+Notice that the class of all CSPs on the two element domain is proven by Schaefer \cite{Sch78} to enjoy the dichotomy theorem.
+A characterization of MMSBP under a natural restriction was also discussed in \cite{BCF12}.
+A similar approach can be taken to introduce the monotone $\snl$, denoted by MonoSNL (Definition \ref{def-monoSNL}), and its binary variation, called MonoBSNL (Definition \ref{def-BSNL}).
+What fundamental properties does MonoSNL own in comparison with $\mathrm{MMSNP}$?
+Do all CSPs restricted to MonoSNL enjoy the dichotomy theorem?